makzan/Beginning-11ty-and-Netlify-Static-Site-Course/lesson-2-dynamic-vs-static-web/README.md

 ---
-title: Lecture 2—Dynamic vs. Static web
+title: Lesson 2—Dynamic vs. Static web
+previous: /lesson-1
+next: /lesson-3
 ---

 ## What are clients and servers?